Vector Banner.png

 Symptoms

 In many cases, the symptoms of vector-borne diseases are similar and include fever, rash, headache, arthralgia, myalgia, and neurologic symptoms.
 VBDs may have highly distinct symptoms that are not seen in other illnesses.
-The following is a list of all the vector-borne diseases that are reported to the Kane County Health Department, along with CDC links to the symptoms page:
+The following is a list of all the vector-borne diseases that are reported to the Kane County Health Department, along with links for more information:

 Tickborne Diseases